 2. You don’t tolerate bad behavior from others: When you’re tuned into self-love mode, you won’t ever tolerate any form of mistreatment from others.
 Just as you would protect a loved one from being taken advantage of, you would be your own guardian in the face of unhealthy and toxic people.
 You’ll develop a knack for identifying people who aren’t good for you to be around, and you’re quick to build healthy boundaries or kick them to the curb.
 You value yourself enough to know that you deserve to be treated with respect and dignity, and you can clearly communicate what you will and will not accept from others.

 5. Your capacity to love and accept others increase: As your self-love expands, you’ll find that your capacity to love others expands as well.
 You can’t give to others if you don’t have love within.
 To have healthy and functional relationships and friendships, you need a full tank of love brimming within you.
 Neither can you expect others to give you the love that you should be giving yourself.
 Any attempts to fill an inner void will inevitably breed dissatisfaction and insecurities.
 Self-love also causes us to be more accepting of people.
-We’ll find that we don’t get as irritated and bothered by their flaws because we’ve worked with our shadow, and therefore, we’re less likely to project our shadow onto people we meet.
+We’ll find that we don’t get as irritated and bothered by their flaws because we’ve worked with our shadow.

 6. You invest in your growth and self-improvement: A person who loves themselves is an advocate for their dreams and believes in their capacity to fulfill their highest potential.
 That’s why they’re willing to do whatever it takes to reach their peak state and invest the resources required to become a better version of themselves.
 They see the value in the time, money and energy that they expend on endeavors that drive their progress and bring them closer towards a better future.
 When you have faith in your abilities and vision, nothing can stop you from expressing and sharing your gifts.